This spelt brioche bread is slightly sweet, soft, buttery and amazingly delectable.

 How to store the spelt brioche bread

-Spelt brioche bread is best eating on the same day that it is made but it can be stored in an airtight container for 1 -2 days.
+Spelt brioche bread is best eaten on the same day that it is made but it can be stored in an airtight container for 1 -2 days.
 This bread recipe yields 2 loaves so I usually slice the loaves and place any leftovers into ziplock bags which I then freeze.
 You can freeze the bread for up to 1 month.
-When you are ready to consume, remove from the freezer and allow to defrost.
+When you are ready to consume, remove it from the freezer and allow it to defrost.
 This bread is wonderful when toasted as well and you can serve it with some butter, jam and/or cheese…please give it a try, you won’t be sorry.

 If you make this recipe I would love to hear about it!